lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 * maximum-window-size contains the maximum FCN value that can be used.
 * retransmission-timer gives in seconds the duration before sending an ack request (cf. section 8.2.2.4. of {{RFC8724}}).
 If specifed, value must be higher or equal to 1.
-* inactivity-timer gives in seconds the duration before aborting (cf. section 8.2.2.4. of {{RFC8724}}), value of 0 explicitly indicates that this timer is disabled.
+* inactivity-timer gives in seconds the duration before aborting (cf. section 8.2.2.4. of {{RFC8724}}).
+The value 0 explicitly indicates that this timer is disabled.
 * max-ack-requests gives the number of attempts before aborting (cf. section 8.2.2.4. of {{RFC8724}}).
 * maximum-packet-size gives in bytes the larger packet size that can be reassembled.